input-output-hk/cardano-js-sdk/packages/e2e/README.md

 CHAIN_HISTORY_PROVIDER=blockfrost
 ```

-> :information_source: Remember to get your blockfrost API key at [blockfrost.io](https://blockfrost.io/) and set it in the configuration file, the API key displayed here is invalid and for demonstration purposes only.
+> :information_source: Remember to get your Blockfrost API key at [blockfrost.io](https://blockfrost.io/) and set it in the configuration file, the API key displayed here is invalid and for demonstration purposes only.

 Then to run the blockforst test run: